nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 ### Preview Only \(Basic\)

-A preview only version of CasparCG Server does not lack any of the features of a production version.
+A preview only version of CasparCG&nbsp;Server does not lack any of the features of a production version.
 It is called a _preview only_ version because the standard outputs on a computer, without a DeckLink card, do not meet the requirements of a high quality broadcast graphics machine.
 It is perfectly suitable for development though.

 #### Required Hardware